Knowledge is Power

 While we are still learning new ways data scientists can use our pattern-based AI, we do have some good ideas on how our information-rich outputs can help our customers do more with AI.
 Let’s look at a few concepts.

 Data scientists have a tough job.
 Machine Learning models are complicated.
-Data scientist must tune these models repeatedly as they work to discover the model parameters that yield the best predictions.
+Data scientists must tune these models repeatedly as they work to discover the model parameters that yield the best predictions.

-But when a model behaves badly, as they often do, how does a data scientist make it better?
-For neural networks, the brightest bulb nature of their outputs does not provide much insight for the data scientist to work with.
+But when a model behaves poorly, as they often do, how does a data scientist make it better?
+For neural networks, the “brightest bulb” nature of their output doesn’t provide much insight for the data scientist to work with.

 This is like trying to troubleshoot engine problems by measuring only the exhaust.
 You can gain some insights, but you really need better, more usable diagnostics.